Reference

 AI-class

 Top tier of the MOS4 silicon ladder — adds NPU inference, ROI shader (Vulkan), and the full on-device AI pipeline.
-Reference figure: up to ~100 TOPS (QCS family, binary-compatible with QCS6490).
+Reference figure: up to ~100 TOPS on the AI-class tier.

 Hardware tiers → AI Funnel →